 Inbound qualifiers focus their efforts on inbound leads.
 Their lead sources include web form submissions, downloads of marketing content such as e-books and white papers, plus those from webinars and trade shows.
 These sales roles also handle inbound calls from marketing ads.
 Having customer intent data handy can improve results for these reps by providing them with valuable intel.
 The following are their most common job titles:

 LDR – Lead Development Rep

 LRR – Lead Response Rep

 MQR – Marketing Qualification Rep

 These qualifying sales roles are representatives work off a targeted list of potential prospects to develop new sales opportunities from cold or inactive accounts.
 They spend their time researching prospective companies, identifying leads within these accounts, contacting these leads, and qualifying them.
 When communicating with these leads, personalization really improves results.
 They are often known by the following names:

 BDR – Business Development Rep

-These are quota-carrying reps who receive hot prospects from lead qualification reps and work them until they close the deal.
-It is often recommended that closers stay in touch with new customers, after the close, throughout the set up and launch process to ensure a smooth transition.
+Sales closers are quota-carrying reps who receive hot prospects from lead qualification reps and work them until they close the deal.
+It is often recommended that closers stay in touch with new customers, after the close, throughout the setup and launch process to ensure a smooth transition.